 Direction

-Ehrenburg Coburg Castle
+Ehrenburg Castle Coburg

-The magnificent living and social rooms are designed in the Empire style and bear witness to a time when Queen Victoria of Great Britain visited her German relatives here at the end of the 19th century.
+The magnificent living and public rooms are designed in the Empire style and bear witness to a time when Queen Victoria of Great Britain visited her German relatives here at the end of the 19th century.

 Schlossplatz 1